 Fault area.
 The adversary controls the processes as follows.
 Let the fault area F be a finite-size convex area in the plane.
 Let D be the diameter of F, i.e. the maximum distance between any two points of F. The adversary may place F in any location on the plane.
-A process p_i is covered by F if the coordinate (x_i, y_i) of p_i is either in the interior or on the boundary of F. Every process covered by F is faulty.
+A process p_i is covered by F if the coordinates (x_i, y_i) of p_i is either in the interior or on the boundary of F. Any process covered by F may be faulty.

 A fault area set or just fault set is the set \mathcal{F} of identical fault areas F. The size of this set is M, i.e., $|\mathcal{F}| = M$.
 The adversary controls the placement of all areas in \mathcal{F} .
-Correct processes know the shape and size of the fault areas F as well as M, the size of \mathcal{F} .
-However, correct processes do not know the precise placement of the fault areas \mathcal{F} .
-For example, if \mathcal{F} contains 4 fault square fault areas F with the side l , then correct processes know that there are 4 square fault areas with side l each but do not know where they are located.
-Table 1 summarizes notation used in this paper.
+Correct processes know the shape and size of the fault areas F. However, correct processes do not know the precise placement of the fault areas \mathcal{F} .
+For example, if \mathcal{F} contains 4 square fault areas F with the side l , then correct processes know that each fault area is of square with side l but do not know where they are located.
+Table 1 summarizes the notation used in this paper.